kiwibrowser/src.next/README.md

 ## Resolving issues

-If you need to add or remove commits where you have done mistake, `git rebase -i 3eb71bb7cae580107938f6394513462e67033f8a --committer-date-is-author-date`
+If you need to add or remove commits where you have done mistake, `git rebase -i 3eb71bb7cae580107938f6394513462e67033f8a` After rebasing, you need to fix the date and time of the commits by running `git rebase 3eb71bb7cae580107938f6394513462e67033f8a --committer-date-is-author-date`

 `3eb71bb7cae580107938f6394513462e67033f8a` is the root commit from which both Kiwi and Chromium branch are born from.